There are no affiliate links on PagePipe.

 - We agree performance test “scores” are meaningless ratings.
 Only speed measurements in milliseconds count.
 Or even better user perception of fast speed.

 - We agree sliders suck.
-But we say get rid of them.
+But we say get rid of them on homepages.

 - We agree on image optimization.
 We even define how good is good enough in a downloadable PDF.